11. July 2025

 Restaurant Design in a Historic Building – Brasserie VICO in the Hotel Schweizerhof Luzern

 How can listed architecture be compatible with contemporary restaurant design?
-The new Brasserie VICO in the Hotel Schweizerhof Luzern shows how interior architecture can successfully bridge the gap between tradition and modernity.
+The new Brasserie VICO in the Hotel Schweizerhof Luzern shows how interior architecture can successfully bridge the gap between tradition and modernity – and has been recognised with a 2026 German Design Award in the category «Interior Architecture – Public».

 Author